casualcomputer/llm_google_colab/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 license - see the [LICENSE](https://github.com/casualcomputer/llm_google_colab/blob/main/LICENSE) file for details.

 ## Acknowledgements

-Thanks to the open-source community and Google Colab for providing the resources that make these tutorials possible.
+Thanks to the open-source community, Google Colab, and Kaggle for providing the resources that make these tutorials possible.